photoprism/photoprism/README.md

 You are welcome to get an impression and provide early feedback.
 **[Step-by-step instructions](https://docs.photoprism.org/en/latest/setup/)** can be found in our [User Guide](https://docs.photoprism.org/en/latest/).
-Use our [forum](https://groups.google.com/a/photoprism.org/forum/#!forum/help) if you need help.
 Developers can skip this and move on to the [Developer Guide](https://github.com/photoprism/photoprism/wiki).

 All you need is a Web browser and [Docker](https://store.docker.com/search?type=edition&offering=community) to run the server.
 It is available for Mac, Linux and Windows.
 Note that we just [started working](https://github.com/photoprism/photoprism/wiki/Project-Status) on the UI and features are neither complete nor stable.
 Leave your email to get a [release notification](https://goo.gl/forms/KBPVGl9PCsOKrAv33).
+For further assistance, please use our [help forum](https://groups.google.com/a/photoprism.org/forum/#!forum/help).

 ## Why this has to be free software